hasura/learn-graphql/tutorials/frontend/vectordbs/tutorial-site/content/introduction.md

 - Vectorizing relational data
 - Writing LLM queries
-- Using the new app router in Next.js
+- Using the new App Router in Next.js
 - Developing a UI with Tailwind

 ## Learning outcomes